-Firmicutes to Bacteroidetes ratio (F/B) (57, 58) have been linked to biological activity including aging (57) and body mass index change (58) and maintaining intestinal homeostasis.
+Biological activities such as aging, body mass index change and maintaining intestinal homeostasis have been linked to Firmicutes to Bacteroidetes ratio (F/B) (57, 58).
 Increased F/B ratio was associated with obesity while the ratio decreased was correlated positively with inflammatory bowel disease (59).
-In this study, the F/B ratios were calculated within each sample and compared across the experiments, genotype, diet and timepoints (Figures 8).
-Samples from Exp01 and Exp02 contained equal or lower abundance of Firmicutes compared to Bacteroidetes but the F/B ratios in the WT mice samples were higher than in the Nrf2 KO samples in all 3 experiments.
-Formal analysis using a mixed-effects linear regression models was conducted on Exp03.
-A model with no interaction terms showed significant decrease of F/B ratio in DSS+PEITC and DSS+Cranberry groups (log2[F/b] = -0.51 and -0.46, and p-values <0.01 and =0.01, respectively) as well as decrease in the Nrf2 KO group compared to WT (log2[F/B] = -1.02, p-value <0.01).
-The control diet group (AIN93M, no DSS challenge) average F/B ratio difference with the DSS control (DSS+AIN93M) as well as difference between early or late vs. timepoints vs. baseline were not statistically significant.
-Results from a model containing an interaction term for the genotype and diet confirmed significant association of F/B ratio with genotype (log2[F/B] = -1.40, p-value <0.01), as well as with PEITC and Cranberry diets (log2[F/b] = -0.60 and -0.71, respectively, with both p-values <0.01).
+Therefore, the F/B ratio was as an endpoint used in this study to examine microbiome composition differences across genotypes, diets and timepoints (Figures 8).
+The abundance of Firmicutes was lower or equal to the abundance of Bacteroidetes in Exp01 and Exp02 samples but the F/B ratios in the WT mice samples were higher than in the Nrf2 KO samples in all 3 experiments.
+Mixed-effects linear regression models was used to estimate these differences in Exp03.
+First, a mixed-effects model with no interaction terms was fitted to the F/B ratios.
+The F/B ratio averages were significantly lower in DSS+PEITC and DSS+Cranberry groups compared to the AIN93M/no DSS challenge control group (log2[F/B] = -0.51 and -0.46, and p-values <0.01 and =0.01, respectively).
+The average ratio was also lower in the Nrf2 KO group compared to WT (log2[F/B] = -1.02, p-value <0.01).
+The control group’s average F/B ratio difference with the DSS control (DSS+AIN93M) as well as the differences between early or late timepoints vs. baseline were not statistically significant.
+Next, a genotype-diet interaction term was added to the model.
+It confirmed the significant association of F/B ratios with genotype (log2[F/B] = -1.40, p-value <0.01), as well as with PEITC and Cranberry diets (log2[F/B] = -0.60 and -0.71, respectively, with both p-values <0.01).
 Additionally, the F/B ratio of the AIN93M group was significantly lower than the DSS+ AIN93M (log2[F/B] = -1.40, p-value <0.01).
-These results suggest that PEITC and Cranberry supplements to regular grain diet reversed the effect of DSS challenge on the balance of Firmicutes and Bacteroidetes in the hosts’ intestines.
+These results suggest that PEITC and Cranberry supplements to the regular grain diet preserved the balance of Firmicutes and Bacteroidetes in the intestines of the hosts treated with DSS.

 3.4 Linear Discriminant Analysis of aging and dietary effects

-To further examine the potential differences of the microbiota between the control (AIN93M) and the PEITC diets, a parallel analysis in QIIME2 was conducted using Linear discriminant analysis Effect Size (LEfSe).

-Firstly, the potential aging effect on the microbiota was examined by comparing the control samples at baseline (shown in Figure 9 in red) with the early (Week 1) and late (Week 4) timepoints (shown in green).
+Linear discriminant analysis Effect Size (LEfSe) was conducted in QIIME2 to further examine the effects of aging and diet.
+The compositional changes in the microbiomes over time were examined by comparing the control samples at baseline (shown in Figure 9A and B in red) with the early (Week 1, Figure 9A in green) and late (Week 4, Figure 9B in green) timepoints.
 Taxa with relative abundance ≥ 0.1% present in at least one specimen were included.
 In addition, the cladograms showing the phylogenetic distribution of the microbial lineages associated with different time points, using lineages with Linear Discriminant Analysis (LDA) score ≥ 2.0 were displayed.
-Bacteroidetes Prevotella, Bacteroidetes Parabacteroides, Bacteroidetes, and Bacteroidetes S24_7 relative abundance decreased, while Bacteroidetes Bacteroidales, Firmicutes Clostridiales, Firmicutes Oscillospira, Proteobacteria Desulfovibrionaceae, and Tenericutes Anaeroplasma increased over time.
+The analysis showed that Bacteroidetes Prevotella, Bacteroidetes Parabacteroides, Bacteroidetes, and Bacteroidetes S24_7 relative abundance decreased, while Bacteroidetes Bacteroidales, Firmicutes Clostridiales, Firmicutes Oscillospira, Proteobacteria Desulfovibrionaceae, and Tenericutes Anaeroplasma increased over time.